 The risk-based approach was used in the selection of federal programs to be tested as major programs.
-The City of North Charleston did not qualify as a low-risk auditee for the fiscal year ended June 30, 2019.
+The City did not qualify as a low-risk auditee for the fiscal year ended June 30, 2020.

 De-Minimis Indirect Cost Rate